al3xsus/al3xsus.github.io/src/data/posts/brain-train.md

 const [gameStatus, setGameStatus] = React._useState_(false);
 ```

-_rowNum and colNum are rows and columns for the table, speed is the game speed, tableData is for randomly generated table data, the direction is for game direction, activeCell is for the currently active cell, and gameStatus is for play/stop.
-I’ve tried to keep it obvious because the_ [_KISS principle_](https://en.wikipedia.org/wiki/KISS_principle) _is a must-have thing._
+_rowNum and colNum are rows and columns for the table, speed is the game speed, tableData is for randomly generated table data, the direction is for game direction, activeCell is for the currently active cell, and gameStatus is for play/stop._

+## Generating Table Data

 This is how I generate random data for a table: